kklitzing/home-assistant/README.md

   PUID=1000
   PGID=1000
   ```
+  The default PUID and PGID (the User and Group ID under which Docker will run the Processes) should suitable on a Raspberry Pi, [if not](url)
-  The default PUID and PGID should suitable, but change the passwords to something unique:
+  Be sure to change the passwords to something unique:

   After editing, using **Ctrl-O** will give you the option to save with a different filename.
 Save without the suffix `.sample` and exit.

-  >If you happened to save and close the files without renaming, you can rename them with the command `mv`, i.e.:
-  `mv .env.sample .env` and `mv ~/ha-config/secrets.yaml.sample ~/ha-config/secrets.yaml.sample`

 - The [`secrets.yaml`](/hass-config/secrets.yaml.sample) file is used by Home Assistant looks in the `secrets.yaml` whenever it sees a `!secret` reference in the configuration.yaml file that you don't want to hold in `configuration.yaml`.
   by Home Assistant to store secrets needed for setup/interaction with the other software containers.